Perturbations of Fefferman spaces over CR three-manifolds: Conformal geometry

 Our last requirement will be that $\wt{\mc{K}}$ is \emph{twisting}, i.e.\ $\wt{K}^\perp$ is non-integrable: for any generator $\wt{k}$ and any metric $\wt{g}$ in $\wt{\mbf{c}}$, the one-form $\wt{\kappa} = \wt{g} (\wt{k},\cdot)$ satisfies

-By virtue of \eqref{eq:Lie_kap}, the leaf space $(\mc{M},\wt{H},\wt{J})$ of $\wt{K}$ is then a contact CR three-manifold.
+By virtue of \eqref{eq:Lie_kap}, the leaf space $(\mc{M},H,J)$ of $\wt{\mc{K}}$ is then a contact CR three-manifold.

-\begin{rem} There are two further notions that are useful in relation to the higher-dimensional story \cite{Fino2023}: \begin{itemize} \item We refer to $(N,K)$ as \emph{nearly Robinson} if $[K,N] \subset N$.
-But in dimension four, a nearly Robinson structure is necessarily involutive, and thus equivalent to a non-shearing congruence of null geodesics. \item We say that the twist induces an almost Robinson structure if for any $\wt{\kappa} \in \Gamma(\Ann(\wt{K}^\perp))$, the two-form $\d \wt{\kappa}$ restricted on $\wt{H}$ defines a bundle complex structure $\wt{J}$.
+\begin{rem} There are two further notions that are useful in relation to the higher-dimensional story \cite{Fino2023}: \begin{itemize} \item We refer to $(\wt{N},\wt{K})$ as \emph{nearly Robinson} if $[\wt{K},\wt{N}] \subset \wt{N}$ --- this implies that $\wt{K}$ is tangent to a congruence of null geodesics.
+But in dimension four, a nearly Robinson structure is necessarily involutive, and thus equivalent to a non-shearing congruence of null geodesics. \item We say that the twist \emph{induces} an almost Robinson structure if for any $\wt{\kappa} \in \Gamma(\Ann(\wt{K}^\perp))$, the two-form $\d \wt{\kappa}$ restricted to $\wt{H}$ defines a bundle complex structure $\wt{J}$.
 In dimension four, any twisting congruence of null geodesics defines a twist-induced almost Robinson structure. \end{itemize} \end{rem}

-We summarise the previous remark as a lemma, which will allow us to refer freely to the results of \cite{TaghaviChabert2023b}. \begin{lem} A four-dimensional optical geometry with twisting non-shearing congruence of null geodesics is the same as a twist-induced nearly Robinson with non-shearing congruence. \end{lem}
+We summarise the previous remark as a lemma, which will allow us to refer freely to the results of \cite{TaghaviChabert2023b}. \begin{lem} A four-dimensional optical geometry with twisting non-shearing congruence of null geodesics is the same as a twist-induced (nearly) Robinson geometry with non-shearing congruence. \end{lem}